nrfconnect/sdk-nrf/doc/nrf/libraries/debug/memfault_ncs.rst

 Otherwise, follow the instructions below.

 Memfault SDK requires three files in the include path during the build process.
-Add a new folder into your project called :file:`config` and add the following three files:
+Add a new folder called :file:`config` into your project and add the following three files:

 * :file:`memfault_platform_config.h` - Sets Memfault SDK configurations that are not covered by Kconfig options.
 * :file:`memfault_metrics_heartbeat_config.def` - Defines application-specific metrics.
 * :file:`memfault_trace_reason_user_config.def` - Defines application-specific trace reasons.

-For more information, you can see `Memfault nRF Connect SDK integration guide`_.
+For more information, see the `Memfault nRF Connect SDK integration guide`_.
 You can use the files in the :ref:`memfault_sample` sample as a reference.
-To have these configuration files in the include path, add the following in the :file:`CMakeLists.txt` file:
+To have these configuration files in the include path, add the following to the :file:`CMakeLists.txt` file:

 .. code-block:: console